Marriage preparation in the Catholic Church: History

 Cana Conferences, which would go on to become Pre-Cana courses in the 1970s, began in the 1940s "to combat secularism's largest threat–its attack on the Christian family."
 Cana Conferences differed from Retreats and Days of Recollection as Cana Conferences focused on the growth of husband and wife together towards God, as opposed to retreats which were often segregated by sex.
-These conferences however, were not limited only to Catholics as Father Edward Dowling is noted to have hosted conferences where Protestant and Jewish couples attended.
+These conferences, however, were not limited only to Catholics as Father Edward Dowling is noted to have hosted conferences where Protestant and Jewish couples attended.

+The need to help engaged couples in preparing themselves better for marriage, and the role of other lay married couples in offering support, was referenced in the Second Vatican Council's Decree of the Apostolate of the Laity in 1965.